Compounds of Emerging Concern

 Reclaimed Water.
 The Advisory Panel found that there are currently no data to suggest that the continued use of reclaimed water provides an undue risk to human health; however, it recommended that the City monitor for four chemicals on the CCL3 list.
 A subgroup was tasked with outlining a cutting-edge epidemiological and microbial study and searching for funding with partners or agencies; such a study would provide a better understanding of what it means if we detect antibiotic resistance genes or bacteria in Flagstaff’s reclaimed water.
 The Advisory Panel suggested a parallel study to compare the effects of various water treatment technologies on the removal of CECs, specifically antibiotic-resistant genes in reclaimed water.

-The Advisory Panel met again in July 2016.
+Status Update The Advisory Panel met again in July 2016.
 Check back here for an update on their activities.

 - Preliminary Data Report (September 14, 2015)